m-jahn/lattice-tools/README.md

 ### panel.barplot

-Draw barplot with error bars in lattice plots.
+Draw a barplot with error bars in lattice plots.
 This custom panel function for lattice plots allows to draw barplots with error bars for arbitrary groups of data points.
 Error bars will be drawn for groups of identical x values with optional subsetting by grouping or paneling